 Having been in-house counsel for one of the largest South African financial services institutions, Kim is a client focused, solution driven and innovative lawyer who leverages her experience to ensure that the advice and guidance that she provides is practical, useful and what her clients need.

-Kim is therefore uniquely placed practical and pragmatic solutions for complex legal issues ensuring that the solutions are tailor made to client’s needs.
+Kim is therefore uniquely placed to provide practical and pragmatic solutions for complex legal issues ensuring that the solutions are tailor made to clients’ needs.

 Associate Regional Officer

-Prior to 7Pillars, Yan was a member of the AIFC Authority’s Legal Group doing in-house legal support as well as supporting and organizing various legal events.
+Prior to 7Pillars, Yan was a member of the AIFC Authority’s Legal Group providing in-house legal support as well as supporting and organising various legal events.
 Yan contributed to the establishment and development of the AIFC Academy of Law, managing various projects related to the promotion of the Acting Law of the AIFC as well as delivering educational programmes for students and professionals.